- Share your observations

 - Contact information

 - For information on Wisconsin's rare plants, contact:

 Shinners' Three-awned Grass (Aristida dichotoma)

-Shinners' Three-awned Grass (Aristida dichotoma), a State Special Concern plant, is found on dry sandy bluff edges.
+Shinners' Three-awned Grass (Aristida dichotoma), a Wisconsin Special Concern plant, is found on dry sandy bluff edges.
 Blooming occurs throughout August; fruiting occurs late August through early October.
 The optimal identification period for this species is late August through early October.

 Synonyms: Aristida dichotoma var. dichotoma

 - Distinguishing characteristics: Distinguished by its spiraled middle awn and glumes which are both longer than the lemma.

 - Flower characteristics: Panicles terminal and axillary, the terminal usually less than 10 cm long, the lateral (axillary) smaller.

 - Fruit characteristics: Glumes about equal, 6 to 8 mm long; lemma 5 to 6 mm long; central awn spirally coiled, horizontally bent, 3 to 6 mm long, the lateral awns erect, about 1 mm long.

 - Leaf characteristics: Leaves thread-like with many of the edges rolling up and inward toward the center of the leaf; blades short, the lower mostly flat, the upper involute.